 We now have "cooking Japanese with ease", our full recipe book and video course with step-by-step tutorials on your favorite recipes.

-If you are planning on going to Japan, but you don’t know the language, the word sumimasen can help a lot.
-That’s because it has a variety of meanings.
+If you’re planning on going to Japan, but you don’t know the language, the word “sumimasen” can help a lot.
+That’s because it has a variety of meanings!

 Sumimasen can mean:

-However, no matter what context it is used in, the meaning is related.
+However, no matter what context it’s used in, the different meanings are all related.

 In this post we'll cover:

 - 1 What does the word “sumimasen” mean?